 Creating a website that drives action

-You are ready to get a website or to redo it, but it's overwhelming and a lot of work!
+You are ready to get a website or do a makeover on your current on, but it's overwhelming and a lot of work!
 I've listed a few steps that you should take to make the process easier.

 What do you want your website to do?